darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

   well.
 Doesn't work if content applies to more than one audience.
 Bad
   example: The old Dell website sorted audience by number of users.
-- Lifecycle - e.g. moneysmart website sequence by life events e.g. getting married, starting a family, retirement
+- Lifecycle - e.g. moneysmart website sequence by life events e.g. getting married, starting a family, retirement.
 - Subject or topic - People tend to think topically.

 It's ok to mix up classification schemes e.g. ATO website